 HP's vision of a less complex enterprise network

-He explained at today’s NetEvents conference in Hong Kong that today’s networks and data centres are too rigid.
+He explained at today’s NetEvents conference in Hong Kong that today’s networks and data centers are too rigid.
 This rigidity is causing the IT departments of corporations and governments to focus too much time on manual provisioning, while they should be focused on applications that drive business outcomes.

 HP’s solution is what they're coining Virtual Application Networks, which in turn are based on the concept of software defined networks.